Grayson’s Artclub – TV series and exhibition.

-The focus of Grayson’s Artclub is on making and doing – with people ( and their story) at the centre of it all.
+Grayson’s Artclub is about making and doing.
+But, it has people ( and their story) at the centre of it all.

 We all have our own vision of the world.
 It’s our own lens … that’s in our heads.
 It’s made up of emotions, our experiences, our identity, our bodies.
 This is our unique artistic vision… When you are looking out of the window you are not just looking out a of piece of glass, you are looking out of yourself.

-As an artist, Grayson Perry truly values all the random thoughts and ideas that flit into our consciousness.
-To him, these unformed notions are as important as solid articulated opinions.
+As an artist, Grayson Perry is interested in the random thoughts and ideas that flit into our consciousness.
+These unformed notions are as important as solid articulated opinions.
 A playful idea, a curious thought, a visual observation.
-It may be something, it may be nothing.
+It may be something…. it may be nothing.

-As we slowed down our busy lives in lockdown we became more aware of these thoughts in our own heads and learned to appreciate and enjoy them more.
+In lockdown, our social lives ground to a halt.
+As our busy lives slowed we became more aware of different sorts of thoughts in heads and we learned to appreciate and to enjoy them.

-For all of us the need to play and experiment is significant and personal.
-Random thoughts that may seem like a distraction stem directly from our creative urge.
-A whimsical impulse can suddenly become an inner-most insight.
-And, inspiration – when it comes – may not be from conventionally recognised sources of beauty.
+Random thoughts may seem like a distraction, but they may come directly from our creative urge.
+A whimsical impulse can become an inner-most insight.
+And, inspiration – when it comes may not be from conventionally recognised sources.

 We tend to think of art as the still life, the formal portrait and the landscape.
-But, it seems that what actually inspired people was the strangeness and ordinariness of everyday life: the street, the bins, the view from the window: an awakening site-specific and of the moment.
+But, it seems that what actually inspired people in lockdown was the strangeness and ordinariness of everyday life: the street, the bins, the view from the window.
+When the world slowed it was a site-specific awakening and of the moment.